huggingface/blog/inference-update.md

 ## Production with Inference Endpoints

 Once you're happy with the performance of your ML model, it's time to deploy it for production.
-Unfortunately, when you leave the sandbox, everything becomes a concern: security, scaling, monitoring, etc. This is where a lot of ML stumble and sometimes fall.
+Unfortunately, when leaving the sandbox, everything becomes a concern: security, scaling, monitoring, etc. This is where a lot of ML stumble and sometimes fall.
 We built [Inference Endpoints](https://huggingface.co/inference-endpoints) to solve this problem.

-In just a few clicks, you deploy any hub model on secure and scalable infrastructure hosted in your AWS or Azure region of choice.
+In just a few clicks, Inference Endpoints let you deploy any hub model on secure and scalable infrastructure, hosted in your AWS or Azure region of choice.
 Additional settings include CPU and GPU hosting, built-in auto-scaling, and more.
-This lets you find the appropriate cost/performance ratio, with [pricing](https://huggingface.co/pricing#endpoints) starting as low as $0.06 per hour.
+This makes finding the appropriate cost/performance ratio easy, with [pricing](https://huggingface.co/pricing#endpoints) starting as low as $0.06 per hour.

 Inference Endpoints support three security levels:

 * Public: the endpoint runs in a public Hugging Face subnet, and anyone on the Internet can access it without any authentication.

-* Protected: the endpoint runs in a public Hugging Face subnet, and anyone on the Internet with the appropriate organization token can access it.
+* Protected: the endpoint runs in a public Hugging Face subnet, and anyone on the Internet with the appropriate Hugging Face token can access it.

-* Private: the endpoint runs in a private Hugging Face subnet.
-It's not accessible on the Internet.
+* Private: the endpoint runs in a private Hugging Face subnet and is not accessible on the Internet.
 It's only available through a private connection in your AWS or Azure account.
 This will satisfy the strictest compliance requirements.

 <kbd>
   <img src="assets/116_inference_update/endpoints.png">
 </kbd>

-To learn more, please read this [tutorial](https://huggingface.co/blog/inference-endpoints) and the [documentation](https://huggingface.co/docs/inference-endpoints/).
+To learn more about Inference Endpoints, please read this [tutorial](https://huggingface.co/blog/inference-endpoints) and the [documentation](https://huggingface.co/docs/inference-endpoints/).

 ## Getting started